DanielNScott/DanielNScott.github.io/content/goals.md

  - Apply to many places, with concrete plans tailored to each.

 ## A word from my soapbox ##
-In light of the notes above (and the approximately post-scarcity situation in much of the western world) I would add that listening to, being available for, and trying to help others are the only important things.
-Useful advice is advice which helps one do these things, in the short run or the long.
+Valuable advice is advice which helps one help others.

 [Back to the index](../index)